RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 VEX file or there can be different severity impact values for different subset of products and components (per component Severity and CVSS metadata).

-All severity impact values with the CVE will have entires includes in the `threats` object:
+All severity impact values with the CVE will have entries included in the `threats` object:

 * `category`: The "impact" value identifies that the following information is the severity impact value of a CVE.
 * `details`: Reports the appropriate [Red Hat Severity Rating](https://access.redhat.com/security/updates/classification/) for the associated `product_ids`.
 * `product_ids`: Includes all product IDs, both for products and components, that have the severity rating in the `details` object.

 ```json
 {
   "threats": [